 Curricula and courses change from time to time in order to keep students abreast of the latest knowledge and methods within subject areas.
-Students are required to satisfy the curriculum and degree requirements in effect at the time of their matriculation and must obtain current degree requirements from their program adviser.
+Students are required to satisfy the curriculum and degree requirements in effect at the time of their matriculation and must obtain current degree requirements from their program advisor.

 In order to accommodate curriculum and course revisions, it is sometimes necessary to substitute a course for one specified in the curriculum.
 Students may also request course substitutions to tailor their studies to their interests.
-Both the program adviser and the Office of Graduate Academics must approve all course substitutions.
+Both the program advisor and the Office of Graduate Academics must approve all course substitutions.